SecurityHandbook/handbook/en/lnx/lnx_adv.md

-# FAQ – OS Linux
+# FAQ – Linux OS
 Thanks to its minor share on desktop installations, Linux OS on desktop gets little attention from hackers – majority of Linux malware's targeted towards servers.
 Malware for desktops does exist, but in considerably lower numbers.
 As a result, while some Linux distributions are in horrendous condition from security perspective, the risk of infection's in practice lower than with different OSs.
 Yet, modern *exploit kits* are often multiplatform and their numbers are rising.
 Sufficient OS security is therefore essential.

 This chapter focuses on advanced techniques of securing Linux (not only) desktop, taking the **Arch Linux** distro hostage, a distro which can be turned into a fairly secure installation with appropriate configuration.
 Steps described below can be applied on most distributions with proper modification of syntax.

-It's expected you've read FAQ [OS Linux for less advanced](https://securityhandbook.cz/en/lnx/index.php#lnx) users and have at least the knowledge discussed there.
+It's expected you've read FAQ [Linux OS for less advanced](https://securityhandbook.cz/en/lnx/index.php#lnx) users and have at least the knowledge discussed there.

 #### FAQ is divided into several sections:
 - [Malware protection](#lnx1)